Identity Hub

 - OpenID4VP — Accepting credential presentations as identity proof

-VCs enable attribute verification without direct IdP integration.
+VCs are treated as attribute proofs, not as primary login methods.
+They enable attribute verification without direct IdP integration.
 For example, a user can present a government-issued age credential to prove they are over 18, without revealing their exact birthdate or name.
 These verified attributes are added to the unified identity and can be used in ABAC policy evaluation.

 Key Concepts